 What causes an air compressor to stop working?

 An air compressor could stop working for one of many issues, such as an air leak, an oil leak or a worn down part.
 In some cases, it may be that you have insufficient pressurization or air flow.
 In other cases, the compressor might fail to start up or stop running as prompted due to issues with the motor or capacitors.
+A lack of adherence to a well formed maintenance schedule for your air compressor is one of the top causes of air compressor failure.
+See my centrifugal air compressor maintenance guide for instruction on keeping your air compressor in safe, efficient and effective working order.

 A surge is caused to occur in a centrifugal compressor when there is no forward flow of gas through the compressor and a reversal of flow occurs.
 The gas that is being compressed gets pushed backward through the centrifugal compressor.
 Controlling surge is a critical component for centrifugal compressors.